MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Experiments

 \textbf{Baselines.} We first look at each individual LLM with regard to their operating cost and request satisfaction capabilities.
 Then, we compare \algname with three adaptive routing baselines, namely \textit{RouteLLM}~\cite{ong2024routellm}, \textit{RouterDC}~\cite{chen2024routerdc}, and \textit{``educated guessing''}.
 We configure RouteLLM with their BERT-based router model configuration.
 Note that RouteLLM only supports routing between two models, so we set the small and large model to L1B and L70B, respectively.
 RouterDC supports routing between multiple LLMs, i.e., can route our entire model zoo.
 We adopt the configuration from the RouterDC paper~\cite{chen2024routerdc}.
-Additionally, we employ an ``educated guessing'' baseline that randomly chooses an LLM by assuming the availability of prior knowledge on the probability that each LLM satisfies the request, while conforming to our SLA requirements over time.
-We provide further details on all the baselines in the appendix.
+Additionally, we employ an ``educated guessing'' baseline that randomly chooses an LLM by assuming the availability of prior knowledge on the probability that each LLM satisfies the request, while conforming to our SLA requirements over time. \camera{For all the baselines, we tune available hyperparameters so that the baselines satisfy the SLA requirement while being the most cost efficient.} We provide further details on all the baselines in the appendix.